winirarrazaval/hotel/README.md

 - Allow a user to set different rates for different rooms
 - Read/write CSV files for each piece of data that your system is storing
 - Create a CLI to interact with your hotel system

+## What we're looking for
+You can find what instructors will be looking for in the [feedback](feedback.md) markdown document.